 The WordPress Database Structure

-WordPress and nearly all plugins store their settings in a special location on your server named the database.
+WordPress and nearly all plugins store their settings in a unique location on your server named the “database.”
 Data stored in the database is organized in so-called ‘tables.’
+This article will explain the meaning of all the available fields of the default WordPress Database structure in detail.

-Imagine something like an Excel sheet with one header row and values in the row below.
+Imagine an Excel sheet with one header row and values in the row below.

-For instance, You can see here a small section of the table. wp_options:
+For instance, you can see a small section of the table here. wp_options:

-Let’s talk about those tables to understand why it is important to know which table is responsible for the content of a WordPress site.
+Let’s talk about those tables to understand why it is essential to know which table is responsible for the content of a WordPress site.

 Understanding the table structure will help you to understand which table you need to include or exclude if you are planning to sync or move data from a staging site to the live site or vice versa with WP STAGING.
 It’s also helpful if you plan to update the staging site.